 Week Formative activities, resources, texts Syllabus content Assessment tasks 16 Provide examination feedback.
 Student reflection on examination: students to record three strengths they demonstrated in each individual section of the exam, then identify three potential growth areas in each individual section, along with identifying strategies to help enable this growth.
-Compare touts from similar or Task 4 Bosponding 10% 17-20 Deconstruct generic conventions of the Western genre, focusing specifically on: character archetypes, such as cowboys, Native Americans, damsels, sheriffs, madams, bandits, bounty hunters, farmers; mise-enscéne, such as the frontier, the desert, arid landscapes, small towns, saloons, the 'Old West', guns, horses; gender roles and representations of gender.
-(Note: This same study and task could be developed using other genres, texts from some of which - Fantasy, Romance, Horror and Crime - are suggested at the end of this document.)
-Participate in a class study of the Western film by John Ford, The Searchers (1954).
+17-20 Deconstruct conventions of the Western genre, focusing specifically on: character archetypes, such as cowboys, Native Americans, damsels, sheriffs, madams, bandits, bounty hunters, farmers; mise-en-scéne, such as the frontier, the desert, arid landscapes, small towns, saloons, the 'Old West', guns, horses; gender roles and representations of gender.
+(Note: this same study and task could be developed using other genres, texts from some of which - fantasy, romance, horror and crime - are suggested at the end of this document.)
+Participate in a class study of the Western film directed by John Ford, The Searchers (1954).
 Discuss the context of production in the USA in the 1950s and how the text reinforces particular values and attitudes of the time.
-Discuss how a genre is shaped by context through change/manipulation/subversion of generic conventions.
+Discuss how a genre is shaped by context through change/manipulation of generic conventions.
 For example, more contemporary Western texts might have a female protagonist.
-Compare texts from similar or different genres and contexts by: explaining how each text conforms to or challenges the conventions of particular genres or modes Compare and contrast distinctive features of genres by: analysing the techniques and conventions used in different genres, media and modes considering how the conventions of genres can be challenged, manipulated or subverted examining how genres and their conventions have changed and been adapted over time Analyse and critically appraise how the conventions of texts influence responses, including: how expectations of genres have developed and the effect when Task 4 - Responding 10% (Set Week 17, due Week 20) Comparison of texts Presented in class In a multimodal presentation, compare how one scene from a text of your choice and one scene from the text studied in class challenge, manipulate and/or subvert the conventions associated with their genres, and discuss how audiences might react when their expectations of the genre are or are not met.
-Students will: Deliver a multimodal presentation based on the question (5-6 minutes, not including example scenes) Submit a script and a copy of visual aids used in the presentation.
+Compare texts from similar or different genres and contexts by: explaining how each text conforms to or challenges the conventions of particular genres or modes Compare and contrast distinctive features of genres by: analysing the techniques and conventions used in different genres and modes considering how the conventions of genres can be manipulated examining how genres and their conventions have changed over time Analyse and critically appraise how the conventions of texts influence responses, including: how expectations of genres have developed and the effect when those expectations are met or not met how responses to texts and genres may change over time and in different cultural contexts Task 4 - Responding 10% (Set Week 17, due Week 20) Comparison of texts Presented in class In a multimodal presentation, compare how one scene from a text of your choice and one scene from the text studied in class manipulate the conventions associated with their genres, and discuss how audiences might react when their expectations of the genre are or are not met.
+Students will: deliver a multimodal presentation based on the question (5-6 minutes, not including example scenes) submit a script and a copy of visual aids used in the presentation.